Generating numbers of rings graded by amenable and supramenable groups: Introduction

 \begin{question}[{Kropholler}] Given a group $G$ and a $G$-graded ring $R$, what assumptions concerning $R$ and $G$ will ensure that $R$ must have UGN if $R_1$ has UGN? \end{question}

-One obvious answer to this question is the assumption that $R$ is the group ring of $G$ over $R_1$, for, in this case, the augmentation map $R\to R_1$ is a unitary ring homomorphism.
-In search of other possible answers, we identify three relevant properties of the group $G$: amenability, supramenability, and local finiteness.
-For the grading, there are also three key properties to consider, namely, fullness, freeness, and projectivity.
-We call $R$ \emph{fully} graded by $G$ if $R_g\neq 0$ for all $g\in G$.
-The grading is said to be \emph{free} (respectively, \emph{projective}) if the homogeneous components are all finitely generated free (respectively, projective) left $R_1$-modules or finitely generated free (respectively, projective) right $R_1$-modules.
-It is important to bear in mind that every strong grading is necessarily both full and projective (see \cite[Theorem 3.1.1]{NO}).
+One obvious answer to this question is the assumption that $R$ is the group ring of $G$ over $R_1$, for, in this case, the augmentation map $R\to R_1$ is a unital ring homomorphism.
+In search of other possible answers, we identify a relevant measure-theoretic property of the support of $R$.
+This property, first studied by A. Tarski \cite{Tar} in 1929 and four and a half decades later by J. M. Rosenblatt \cite{Rosenblatt1, Rosenblatt2}, is defined as follows.

-Our main result, Theorem A, pertains to rings graded by amenable groups such that the grading is both free and full.
-In addition to furnishing one answer to Question 1.1, the theorem supplies three ring-theoretic characterizations of the property of amenability for groups.